Pet Emergency: What to Do

 How do our emergency services work?

-Unlike your average vets office, we do not perform any routine procedures like vaccinations or de-worming in order to keep our facilities and doctors open and available for emergency cases.
+We do not perform any routine procedures ? like vaccinations or de-worming ? in order to keep our facilities and doctors open and available for emergency cases.

-When you first arrive, you will be asked to fill out paperwork that is similar to what you would fill out if you were taking a friend or family member to a human emergency room.
-By asking for things like a basic medical history, any allergies your pet suffers from, and a list of your pet’s current medications before we start treating your pet, we will be better prepared to provide you with the best emergency veterenarian services possible.
+When you first arrive, you will be asked to fill out paperwork that is similar to what you would fill out if you were taking a friend or family member to a human emergency room.?
+By asking for things like a basic medical history, any allergies your pet suffers from, and a list of your pet’s current medications, that paperwork will be used to help diagnose and treat your pet.?
 Then, once your pet is discharged, all of the paperwork will be sent to your regular veterinarian so that it can become a part of your pet’s permanent health records.